sergueik/SWET/README.md

 ```cmd
 run.cmd
 ```
-On Umix /Mac, run Bash script
+On Unix or a Mac, launcher is a bash script
 ```bash
 ./run.sh
 ```

-The script has ability to also download the dependency jar(s), which are not hosted on Maven Central repository ( *this is no longer necessary* ), compile and package the project using maven and run the application jar from the `target` directory.
+The script has ability to also download the dependency jar(s), if there are ones not hosted on Maven Central repository ( *this is no longer necessary* ), then to compile and package the project using maven and run the application main class from the `target` directory jar and libraries.

 The script configuration needs to be updated with the actual paths to Java and Maven:
 ```powershell